WGDJ: Early years

-Switch to Talk Radio
+Switch to talk radio

-With the FM station doing its own format, People Communication moved WQBK to a full-time talk station, using news from United Press International.
+With the FM station doing its own programming, People Communication moved WQBK to a full-time talk format, using news from United Press International.
 Then, in 1981, WQBK became a full-time station with 5,000 watts of nighttime power.
 Now able to stay on the air after sunset, WQBK became the New York Yankees radio network affiliate for the Capital District.
 With the exception of upstart WWCN from 1985 to 1987, WQBK was the only full-time talk radio station in the Albany area until WGY and WPTR (later WDCD, now defunct) moved to that format in the late 1990s.
 WQBK was the first talk station for Tom Leykis early in his career before he left for Miami.
 Also, market veterans Paul Vandenburgh (later of WROW, and current morning host at WGDJ) and Tom Mailey (who went on to WRGB) began their careers at the station.
 The talk format did well even against the larger signaled WPTR and the evolution of WGY to talk.

 In 1996, WQBK-AM-FM were sold to Radio Enterprises, Inc., leading to drastic changes for cost savings.
 All local programming was quickly canceled, many of the staff fired, and sports contracts were terminated including the Yankees, hours before the first pitch of opening day.
 The new WQBK ran mostly syndicated programming from ABC Talk Radio and NBC Talknet, using hourly newscasts from CBS Radio News.